Frampton Comes Alive!: Background and recording

 The album Frampton Comes Alive! was recorded between June and November 1975, primarily at the Winterland Ballroom in San Francisco as well as Marin Veterans' Memorial Auditorium in San Rafael, California, Long Island Arena in Commack, New York, and a concert on the SUNY Plattsburgh campus in Plattsburgh, New York.
-The Winterland songs were recorded on a 24-track master recorder.
-Other concerts were captured on a 16-track recorder.
+The Winterland songs were recorded on a 24-track recorder.
+Other concerts were captured on 16-track recorders.
 Recordings from four shows were used for the original album.
 Master tapes were recorded at 15 inches per second using professional Dolby "A" noise reduction.

 The live album had been intended to be a single LP disc, but at the suggestion of A&M Records, additional shows were recorded, and the album expanded to two LPs for release.
-On the special features for the Live in Detroit concert DVD, Peter Frampton commented that some difficulty was encountered in the mixing after the microphone cable to the bass drum microphone was inadvertently pulled, accidentally causing the microphone to face at a 90-degree angle from the drumhead.
+On the special features for the Live in Detroit concert DVD, Frampton commented that some difficulties were encountered in mixing after the cable to the bass drum microphone was inadvertently pulled, causing the microphone to face at a 90-degree angle from the drumhead.
 During the concerts, Frampton principally used a distinctive modified black 1954 Gibson Les Paul Custom electric guitar (with three Humbucker pick-ups as opposed to the usual P90 and AlNiCo Staple pickups).
-On the radio program In the Studio with Redbeard, Frampton said, "The album is mostly live except for the first verse of 'Something's Happening', the electric rhythm guitar on 'Show Me the Way' (the talk-box came out but the engineer forgot to move the mic) and the intro piano on 'I Wanna Go to the Sun' were fixed in the studio but the rest was all live (all the guitar solos, acoustic guitars, electric keyboards, drums, bass guitar and rest of vocals)".
+On the radio program In the Studio with Redbeard, Frampton said, "The album is mostly live except for the first verse of "Something's Happening", the electric rhythm guitar on "Show Me the Way" (the talk-box came out but the engineer forgot to move the mic) and the intro piano on "I Wanna Go to the Sun" were fixed in the studio but the rest was all live (all the guitar solos, acoustic guitars, electric keyboards, drums, bass guitar and rest of vocals)".